 #1 Reinforcing workplace productivity

-Implementing generative AI can help companies elevate operational efficiency and improve employee productivity at scale.
+Implementing AI can help companies elevate operational efficiency and improve employee productivity at scale—that's one of the use cases for generative AI that corporate world is indeed looking for.

 Considering that LLMs learn from unique business knowledge, organizations can use the technology to enable intelligent assistance to employees whose jobs require dealing with corporate and customer information.
 What is more, such tools can be helpful to account executives and anyone in charge of processing invoices, tax reports, insurance quotes, and other industry-specific data.